 In January 2014 I had the privilege of guiding a group of Stray Journey-ers around New Zealand.
-I have been a Stray driver since 2012 but, as I normally drive the “HOHO” (hop-on hop-off) circuit, this was my first chance to experience the Stray Journeys’ itinerary.
+I have been a Stray driver since 2012 but, as I used to drive the old “HOHO” (hop-on hop-off) circuit, this was my first chance to experience the new Stray Tours itinerary.

 One of the many differences between the two itineraries is where we visit Fiordland.
 I was excited to experience Doubtful Sound, an overnight stay unique to Stray Journeys, as this is truly one of the last frontiers of Aotearoa and also planet Earth.

-Another significant distinction between hop-on/hop-off and Stray Journeys tours is that with SJ you have a smaller group and fewer pickup locations, which results in more freedom to plan and utilise your day.
-After two stunning days in Queenstown, where my crew had free time to enjoy the Adventure Capital, we departed at 7am, stopping for breakfast at a lovely café en route.
+Another significant distinction between hop-on/hop-off and the new Stray tours is that now you have a smaller group and fewer pickup locations, which results in more freedom to plan and utilise your day.
+After two stunning days in Queenstown, where my crew had free time to enjoy the Adventure Capital, we departed at 7am, stopping for breakfast at a lovely café en-route.

 I had pre-booked tickets for the Te Atua (Shadowland) movie at Te Anau Cinema before our trip.
 Thirty minutes long, the breathtaking film shows stunning views of Fiordland’s scenery.
 I really wanted to share this experience with my crew because the region is such a vast wilderness area and certain places such as the epic waterfalls can only be appreciated on a big screen like this.
 Within the fjords (misnamed “sounds”) you lose your sense of perception because the landscape is on such a massive scale.

 Here is the trailer for this movie, however, I highly recommend seeing it on the big screen: